 Sean Kelly and Cheryl Chen

-Dunster House is, as you know, home to many great events and traditions.
-We’re going to get the ball rolling right away this year, with our traditional Welcome Back to the House BBQ, which will take place on Tuesday 9/4 starting at 5pm in the Courtyard.
-Austin and his staff have promised us a great meal, and as you’re eating it we’ll also have our annual Opening Assembly.
-That will start at 6:30 in the Courtyard.
-The Opening Assembly is the first time we will all come together as a House for Academic Year 2018-19, so we strongly encourage all of you to check it out!
+Dunster House is, as you know, home to many great events and traditions as well.
+We’re going to get the ball rolling right away this year, with our traditional Welcome Back House BBQ, which will take place on Tuesday starting at 5pm in the Courtyard.
+Festivities will continue past 7:00, so we hope that Dunster House athletes who are off at practice until late can join us as well.
+Paul and the HUDS crew have promised us a great meal, and as you’re eating it we’ll also have our annual Opening Assembly.
+That will start at 6:45 in the Courtyard.
+The Opening Assembly is the first time this year we will all come together as a House, so we strongly encourage all of you to check it out.

-Other events will start up soon as well.
+Other events will start up soon, too.
 Sometime this coming week, you will have your first residential community meeting, with your Residential Tutor and the other students in your entryway.
 This meeting is mandatory, so be sure to keep an eye out for further information about it.
 It is a great opportunity for you to meet your neighbors and discuss the ground rules for House life.
-You’ll hear about other House events too, including open houses in our residence, Stein Clubs and other HoCo events, Library concerts, ice cream bashes, s’mores in the courtyard, meals with faculty, and, of course, the Goat Roast.
-We look forward to sharing these traditions with all of you, and we are always open to starting new traditions as well!
+You’ll also hear about other House events, including open houses in our residence, Stein Clubs and other HoCo events, Library concerts, ice cream bashes, s’mores in the courtyard, meals with faculty, and, of course, the Goat+Roast.
+We look forward to sharing these traditions with all of you, and we are always open to starting new traditions as well.

 Welcome from the Resident Dean

 Hello Dunster!
-My name is Michael Uy and I am excited to begin my second year as your Resident Dean.
+Welcome back from the summer!
+As you hopefully know, my name is Michael Uy and I am excited to begin my third [!] year as your Resident Dean.
 As your Dean, I am entrusted with your overall academic progress and personal wellbeing.
 As a voting member on the Administrative Board, I represent Dunster students in any petitions that you need to present.
-I teach in the Music Department (last semester I taught Music 1: From Bach to Beyonce!) and I am writing a book on philanthropic endeavors in arts and music programs.
-A little about my personal life: I am the son of immigrants, I was a first generation college student, I enjoy the sports of rowing, running, and indoor rockclimbing, and I am an openly proud member of the BGLTQ community.
+I teach in the Music Department with a focus on social engagement, sociology, and philanthropy.
+In the spring I will reprise Music 1: From Bach to Beyonce!
+A little about my personal life: I am the son of immigrants, I was a first-generation college student, I enjoy the sports of rowing, running, and indoor rockclimbing, I am a practicing Catholic, and I am an openly proud member of the BGLTQ community.

 Michael’s Office Hours

-Please come for open office hours during the times that are indicated above.
-If you wish to schedule an appointment, or for alternate times, please email Diana at firstname.lastname@example.org.
+Please feel free to drop in during office hours indicated above.
+To schedule an appointment or for alternate times, please email Diana at firstname.lastname@example.org.
 My office is at E303H.

 Tutor on Call